-- Turn on high engagement flow emails.
+- Turn on high engagement flows

-- Begin sending campaigns to engaged segments.
+- Begin sending campaigns to engaged segments

-- Monitor your performance.
+- Monitor your performance

 Turn On High Engagement Flow Emails